 This section, what is done based on the previously made design is as follows: The first step is to find the correct variables to be applied in the clustering model by combining the predetermined variables with the K-Means clustering model.
 Based on the results from table 6, the selected variables are based on the high data variance value of 97.7%, because the high variance represents a high dissimilarity between each cluster with an error value of around 2.3%.
 Based on these results, the selected variables are Power, Peak Off-Load and Peak Load because they have the highest data variance.
 The appropriate variables are marked in yellow.

-6
+Table 6 The Combine Variable